GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

-# A helper command for running WordPress on Google Cloud Platform
+# Deploy WordPress to App Engine for PHP 7.2

-This is a small command line tool for downloading and configuring WordPress for Google Cloud Platform.
+This is a small command line tool for downloading and configuring WordPress on App Engine for PHP 7.2.
 The script allows you to create a working WordPress project for the
 [App Engine standard environment][appengine-standard].
 For deploying WordPress to the [App Engine flexible environment][appengine-flexible],